When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-Brushed vs Brushless Motor Comparison Chart
+Brushed vs. Brushless Motor Comparison Chart

 Features Brushed Motor Brushless Motor

-Efficiency 75% to 80% efficient 90% efficient
+Efficiency 75% to 80% efficient 85% to 90% efficient

-Size Large and heavy Small and lightweight
+Size Larger and heavier Compact and lightweight

-Structure Brush friction-driven motor Magnetic frictionless motor
+Structure Physical friction-driven motor Magnetic frictionless motor

 How Does a Drill Motor Work?